 Opened in 2003, VisaHQ has offices located in Washington D.C., New York, Houston, San Francisco, Toronto and London among other cities and countries.
 This is typical of most visa service companies, although for some companies these “offices” are just leased addresses that are run by one man.
 That’s not the case with VisaHQ.

-What gives me the most confidence about VisaHQ is that ever since 2011 they have been ranked in the Inc 500 for the travel industry and continue to climb the chart.
+What gives me the most confidence about VisaHQ is that they have been ranked in the Inc 500 for the travel industry and continue to climb the chart.
 They are internationally respected and recognized as a reputable company you can trust.
 Below is a little of what you can expect from VisaHQ:

 - Paperless Application: you still have to fill out an application, but VisaHQ is one of the only ones that eliminates the hassle of printing the form or trying to work with a PDF by allowing you to do it all online.
 Simple…done.